Mean Time Between Failures (MTBF): How to Calculate & Increase

 Availability is related to reliability and is a measure of how much of the time a system is performing correctly, when it needs to be.
 MTBF can be used with Mean Time to Repair (MTTR) to calculate availability for a system.

-Preventive maintenance can be scheduled more appropriately using MTBF, by aiming to complete routine maintenance before the next failure in order to prevent unplanned downtime, or as part of reliability-centred maintenance, that aims to maximise overall system reliability.
+Preventive maintenance can be scheduled more appropriately using MTBF, by aiming to complete routine maintenance before the next failure in order to prevent unplanned downtime, or as part of reliability-centered maintenance, that aims to maximise overall system reliability.

 Inventory levels can be more effectively managed when tracking MTBF, which can help predict which components and systems will fail and when, increasing the chances that technicians will have the right parts on hand when required.